onecompiler/tutorials/ibm-integration-bus/tutorial/application-development/message-flow-nodes.md

 Message flow nodes are used to transform the incoming message and to provide routing control information and also to connect databases.

-Thera are many in*built message nodes exist in IIB.
+There are many in-built message nodes exist in IIB.

 ## i.
 Transport nodes